 5.3 Sealed Matters (formerly L.R.
-83.13) (Amended January 1, 2023)
+83.13) (Amended January 1, 2025)

 (a) A party seeking to have a document, a portion of a document, a party or an entire case sealed bears the burden of filing an application setting forth the reason(s) that the referenced material should be sealed under the governing legal standard.
 See Lugosch v.
-Pyramid Co. of Onondaga County, 435 F.3d 110, 119-27 (2d Cir.
+Pyramid Co. of Onondaga, 435 F.3d 110, 119-27 (2d Cir.
 2006).
 (The provisions of Local Rule 5.3 shall not apply to actions for which sealing is required by statute, e.g., 31 U.S.C. § 3730(b)(2), or to personal identifiers that are required to be redacted under Local Rule 5.2.)

 The application to seal shall be filed on ECF.
 The party should also attach to the application or file separately a redacted version of any document that is to contain the sealed material (unless the party seeks to seal the entire document).
-When the party seeks to seal an entire document, the party shall attach or file that document with a blank page marked appropriately (e.g., as "Sealed Affidavit" or "Sealed Exhibit Number \\\\\") for each requested sealed document.
+When the party seeks to seal an entire document, the party shall attach or file that document with a blank page marked appropriately (e.g., as "Sealed Affidavit" or "Sealed Exhibit Number ") for each requested sealed document.

 The application shall also attach a proposed sealing order (which shall not be filed under seal unless the Court deems doing so to be appropriate) containing specific findings justifying the sealing under the governing legal standard for the assigned judge's approval.
 The proposed order shall include an "ORDERED" paragraph stating the referenced material to be sealed.
-All material sought to be sealed shall be submitted to the Court, for its in camera consideration, as an attachment (in .pdf format) to an email sent to the assigned judge's email address listed in Section 8.2 of General Order 22, and shall be served on all counsel.
+All material sought to be sealed shall be submitted to the Court for its in camera consideration via MFT on the Court's website, and shall be served on all counsel.

 - (b) Upon the assigned judge's approval of the sealing order, the sealing order shall be filed on the public docket (unless the Court deems sealing all or a portion of it to be appropriate), and the redacted or sealed document shall be filed as directed by the Court.
 A complaint presented for filing with an application to seal and a proposed order shall be treated as a sealed case, pending approval of the proposed order.
-A document, a portion of a document, a party or an entire case may be sealed when the case is initiated, or at various stages of the proceeding.
+A document, a portion of a document, a party or an entire case may be sealed when the case is initiated or at various stages of the proceeding.
 The Court may on its own motion enter an order directing that a document, a portion of a document, a party or an entire case be sealed. - (c) Once the Court seals a document, a portion of a document, a party or an entire case, the material shall remain under seal for the duration of the sealing order or until a subsequent order is entered directing that the sealed material be unsealed.
 A party or third-party seeking unsealing must do so by motion on notice. - (d) Should an application to seal be denied, the documents sought to be sealed will be treated as withdrawn and will not be considered by the Court.
-The documents will be returned to the party advancing the request.
+Any documents submitted in non-electronic form will be returned to the party advancing the request.
 The requesting party shall retain all submitted documents for a period of not less than sixty days after all dates for appellate review have expired.